Quigley Down Under: Development

 John Hill first began writing Quigley Down Under in 1974.
-He was inspired by a Los Angeles Times article about the genocide of the Australian Aboriginals in 19th-century Australia.
+He was inspired by a Los Angeles Times article about the genocide of Aboriginal Australians and Torres Strait Islanders in 19th-century Australia.
 Although Westerns were in decline in the 1970s, Hill said that the script "opened a lot of doors for me," and led to other assignments.

 The script was first optioned in 1979 by producer Mort Engelberg for Steve McQueen, with whom he teamed on The Hunter; however, McQueen died of cancer shortly after completing The Hunter.
 The script was bought by CBS Theatrical Films, where it was attached to director Rick Rosenthal.
 It then went to Warner Bros. with Tom Selleck to star and Lewis Gilbert to direct around 1987.
 Warner Bros. had the script for three years, but then dropped their option.
 The script then became the subject of bidding between Pathé Entertainment, Disney, and Warner Bros.
 It sold to Pathé for $250,000, which Hill said, "is pretty good, when you consider that for 15 years, I'd been making money optioning and rewriting that screenplay."

 Pathé's then-head of production, Alan Ladd Jr., agreed to commit to a $20 million budget.
 Selleck agreed to star, and the director was an Australian, Simon Wincer.
 Wincer, who was feeling a good story had been ruined by numerous rewrites from people who knew little about Australian history, brought in Ian Jones as writer.
 They went back to the original draft, reset it from the 1880s to the 1860s, and made it more historically accurate.